(This page last reviewed and updated January, 2018)

 view.
 They believe the church will be raptured out of this world mid way through the Tribulation.
 Still others believe

 all the church which is still on earth when the Great Tribulation begins will have to go through the whole 7 years of tribuletion

 before they are "caught up" to be with our Lord in the air.
 This view is referred to as the "post-trib"

 view.
 I would not break fellowship with other Bible believers who have placed their trust in the sacrifice

 of Christ for their salvation, but, who themselves believe Christians will go through all or part of

-and describes how the church of true believers, both those who have died and those still alive on earth at the time, will
+It describes how the church of true believers, both those who have died and those still alive on earth at the time, will be

-be miraculously "caught up" (raptured), that is, taken up in their physical body, to heaven by Jesus Christ, who
+miraculously "caught up" (raptured), that is, taken up in their physical body, to heaven by Jesus Christ, who has

 of God's promise that Christian believers will not be subject to the pain and suffering the rest of the world will go through